vime-js/vime/examples/vue/README.md

 # Vime Vue Example

-This project was bootstrapped with [Vue CLI](https://cli.vuejs.org/), and demonstrates how to simply use Vime with Vue via the `@vime/vue` package.
+This example was bootstrapped with [Vue CLI](https://cli.vuejs.org/), and demonstrates how to simply use Vime with Vue via the `@vime/vue` package.